-Prior to your departure, your Academic Planning Form (APF) will be uploaded to your study abroad account.
-Follow the steps below to ensure that you receive appropriate credit for courses taken abroad.
-ALL COURSES YOU TAKE ABROAD WILL BE APPLIED TO YOUR DREXEL TRANSCRIPT.
-This means that "fun" or "elective" courses also require an approved Drexel equivalent and will be entered onto your Drexel transcript.
-While abroad, you must take between 12 and 20 Drexel equivalent credits.
+Prior to your departure your course preapproval form will be uploaded to your study abroad account.
+Follow the steps below to ensure that you will get the appropriate credit for your courses taken abroad.
+ALL THE COURSES YOU TAKE ABROAD WILL BE APPLIED TO YOUR DREXEL TRANSCRIPT.
+This means that all "fun" or "elective" courses require an approved Drexel equivalent and will be entered onto your Drexel transcript.
+While abroad, students must take between 12 and 20 Drexel equivalent credits.